oracle-quickstart/oci-hpc-runbook-lsdyna/README.md

 # Running LS-DYNA

-1. Ssh into your bastion host and create a private key using your license key in
+1. Ssh into your bastion host and create a private key - paste your license key into `lsdyna_private_key`
 ```
 /nfs/cluster/lsdyna
+vi lsdyna_private_key
 ```

 2. Set read permissions on the private key file by running this command